 Low GI Carbohydrates

 Even whilst eating lower GI carbohydrates such as unsweetened dried fruits, normal fruits (especially the higher sugar tropical fruits, like mango, pineapple, bananas and papaya), and starchy vegetables, it is always wise to have some healthy fats and/or protein with them like a handful of nuts and seeds, OR avocado and coconut oil.
-This will slow down the sugars, make for a more filling and substantial snack, and also keep your blood sugars more stable afterwards.
+This will slow down the sugars, making for a more filling and substantial snack, and will also keep your blood sugars more stable afterwards.

 SUGAR ADDICTION – WHEN SUGAR TURNS UGLY